halter73/tutorial/README.md

 # Tutorial

 **Goal**: In this exercise, the participants will be asked to build the backend of a TodoReact App.
-The user will be exploring the functionality of Houdini, a server-side framework.
+The user will be exploring minimal hosting and routing APIs for writing this backend.

-**What is Houdini**: Houdini makes it **easy** to write web applications.
+**What is minimal hosting and routing?**: Minimal hosting and routing APIs make it **easy** to write web applications.

-**Why Houdini**: Houdini is lightweight server-side framework designed to scale-up as your application grows in complexity.

 ## Prerequisites